 - Alice Mary Cooper, The Woman in the Box

 - Rosa Duncan & Rebecca Sweeney, Heating the Ink

 - Lilian Ptáček & Poppy Nash, Unruly Methods

 Mini Make Do & Mend in partnership with Glasgow based Terra Incognita:‘Campaigning women over the last century – what next?’

-All creative teams for each Make Do & Mend project engage a minimum of 70% woman identifying participants which reflects our own commitent to gender balance.
+All creative teams for each Make Do & Mend project engage a minimum of 70% woman identifying participants which reflects our own commitment to gender balance.

 Equalities Diversity and Inclusivity sits at the heart of Stellar Quine’s core values, as our ambitions to inspire excellence in women & girls are embraced by the organisation on every level.
 While women and girls remain our over-arching focus, Race/Ethnicity and Pregnancy & Maternity serve as cross cutting themes.

-Mini Make Do & Mend is in partnership with Terra Incognita.
+Mini Make Do & Mend was in partnership with Terra Incognita.